Gamepad usability issues

 Joystick/joypad support is not looking good atm.

-#1 Updated by danij about 10 years ago
+#1 Updated by danij over 13 years ago

 Scratch what I said in my last comment.
 It would seem that the syntax described in comments within the source does not match up with the actual syntax used.